-You will notice that the leaders first ask Jesus if he is ‘the Christ’ (v.
+The leaders first ask Jesus if he is ‘the Christ’ (v.
 67).
 If I ask someone ‘Are you X?’ it means that I have the idea of X already in my mind.
 I am just trying to connect X with the person I am talking to.
 In the same way, the fact that the Jewish leaders say to Jesus ‘Are you the Christ?’ means that they had the concept of ‘Christ’ already in their mind.
 Their question was about associating the title of ‘Christ’ (or Masih) with the person of Isa.
 But then they re-phrase the question a few sentences later to ‘Are you the Son of God then?’
 They are treating the titles ‘Christ’ and ‘Son of God’ as equivalent and interchangeable.
 These titles were two sides of the same coin.
 (Isa does reply in-between with ‘son of man’.
 This is another title coming from a passage in the book of Daniel which we cannot deal with here since we are focused on ‘son of God’).
 Where did the Jewish leaders get the idea of the equivalence of ‘Christ’ and ‘Son of God’?
-They got it from reading Psalm 2 – inspired one thousand years prior to Jesus’ coming.
-To put it another way, it was and is logically possible for Jesus to not be the ‘Son of God’ if he was also not the ‘Christ’.
+They got it from Psalm 2 – inspired one thousand years prior to Jesus’ coming.
+It was and is logically possible for Jesus to not be the ‘Son of God’ if he was also not the ‘Christ’.
 This was the position that the Jewish leaders took as we see above.

 It is also logically possible for Isa/Jesus to be both the ‘Christ and ‘the Son of God’.
 We see this in how Peter, a leading disciple of Isa (PBUH) answers when asked.
 It is written in the Gospel